-The Portfolio Development Committee was established in December 2021 and is tasked with preparing the Board's deliberations and resolutions in relation to general portfolio and acquisition issues and to prepare and propose strategies relating to such issues.
+The Portfolio Development Committee is tasked with preparing the Board's deliberations and resolutions in relation to general portfolio and acquisition issues and to prepare and propose strategies relating to such issues.
 When deemed appropriate, the Board may, to a certain extent, delegate decision-making power in these matters to the committee.